robmilne/viTestApp/README.txt

 5/Click the 'Open FTDI Device' button to begin communication with the gateway and the servo network.
-Initial detection of the servo network will take approximately 6 seconds.
+Initial detection of the servo network will take approximately 6 seconds if the small network (ids less than 5) is not selected.

-6/An error will be displayed if any servo modules are uninitialized.
+6/An error will be displayed if any servo modules are uninitialized (no hardware configuration stored in their respective eeproms).
 After setting the servo hw configuration the controller is ready to accept motion control commands.

 Kind regards,